tgmf/BCloyaltybot/README.md

 ---

-**Ready to launch your stateless loyalty program?
-Deploy BC Loyalty Bot and start engaging customers with persistent, manageable promotional content!** 🎉
+**Ready to launch your stateless promotional content system?
+Deploy BC Loyalty Bot and start engaging users with persistent, manageable content that never loses context!** 🎉